A useful credit facility for small businesses

 - Sign up for an account.
 If everything is acceptable with your application, you can create a login and account for your funds.

 - Access your money.
-Your online funding is available immediately, and you’ll get your Business Mastercard within four working days.
+Your online funding is available immediately, and you’ll get your business credit card within 3-5 working days.

 Once you have access to your account and card, you can start using it just like a regular credit card.
 Make payments, transfer money, and withdraw cash, it’s all as you’d expect.